skamansam/skamansam/README.md

 ### Hi there 👋
+My name is Samuel C Tyler and I have been passionate about web application development since 1996!
+However, my Professional work did not start until 2007.
+I love learning new things, so am constantly adding to my programming toolbox, which already contains modern JavaScript, Ruby (w/ Rails), :python: Python (w/ Django), Perl, and PHP.
+My next venture is Go, to be used for Kubernetes monitoring and microservice orchestration.
+I currently work as a full-stack developer, who sometimes wears a DevOps hat.

 <!--
 **skamansam/skamansam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.